Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Background and related work

 When an exception occurs during the execution of a code cell (\ie~the code crashes), Jupyter provides detailed error information in the output.
 The error information includes three key components: \emph{exception type}, \emph{error value}, and a \emph{traceback} that records the sequence of function calls leading to the crash.
 Analyzing this error information is crucial because it offers direct, first-hand insights into the exact moment and nature of the crash, helping developers understand the immediate cause of failure.

 The unique flexibility of Jupyter notebooks introduces additional challenges that may affect how crashes occur.
 Notebooks allow users to execute cells in any order, run the same cell multiple times, and skip executing cells.
 While this supports iterative and exploratory development, it can lead to unexpected behavior if cells are executed out of sequence.
-For example, the notebook in \autoref{fig: motivating_sample} can be executed in reverse, such that the code that evaluates the model is executed before the code that trains the model.
+For example, the notebook in \autoref{fig: motivating_sample} can be executed in reverse, such that the code that evaluates the model is executed before the code that compiles and trains the model.
+In our example, this would cause a crash.